MUNICIPAL EMPLOYEES RETIREMENT ACT OF 1984 (EXCERPT)

-(d) The retirement board shall arrange for an annual actuarial valuation and report of the actuarial soundness of each participating municipality and court to be prepared by an independent actuary based upon data compiled and supplied by employees of the retirement system.
+(d) The retirement board shall arrange for an annual actuarial valuation and report of the actuarial soundness of each participating municipality and court to be prepared by an independent actuary based on data compiled and supplied by employees of the retirement system.
 The retirement board shall adopt actuarial tables, assumptions, and formulas after consultation with the actuary.

-(e) The retirement board shall arrange for annual audits of the records and accounts of the retirement system by a certified public accountant or by a firm of certified public accountants pursuant to generally accepted auditing standards and the uniform budgeting and accounting act, 1968 PA 2, MCL 141.421 to 141.440a.
+(e) The retirement board shall arrange for annual audits of the records and accounts of the retirement system by a certified public accountant or by a firm of certified public accountants under generally accepted auditing standards and the uniform budgeting and accounting act, 1968 PA 2, MCL 141.421 to 141.440a.

 (g) The retirement board shall appoint an attorney to be the legal advisor of the board and to represent the board in all proceedings.